 The B Vitamins – The B group vitamins are probably the most important for maintaining and improving brain health.
-These vitamins are sometimes called the “anti-stress” or “happy” vitamins because they can increase the tolerance to stress while improving energy levels.
+These vitamins are sometimes called the “anti-stress” or “happy” vitamins because they can increase tolerance to stress while improving energy levels.

 Vitamins from the group B can slow down brain aging and help fight depression; in other words, they can help people live happier and longer.
 Although any vitamin from this group is important, when it comes to brain health, B1, B6, B9, and B12 are crucial.

 - B1 or Thiamine plays a role in nerve impulse conduction, and severe deficiency can lead to chronic memory disorders, such as Korsakoff’s syndrome.

-- Vitamin B6 or Pyridoxine helps making the neurotransmitters serotonin and dopamine, which are extremely important alertness and mood chemicals.
-Foods rich in B6 are tuna, turnip greens, mustard greens, garlic, kale, peppers and cranberries.
+- Vitamin B6 or Pyridoxine helps make the neurotransmitters serotonin and dopamine, which are extremely important alertness and mood chemicals.
+Foods rich in B6 are tuna, turnip greens, mustard greens, garlic, kale, peppers, and cranberries.

 - B9 or folic acid can be obtained from lentils, asparagus, spinach, and other foods, and it plays a significant role in the formation of nerve tissue.
 This vitamin, more precisely, the lack of it is associated with developmental problems in babies and children.

-- The deficiency in B12 vitamin, also called Cobalamin, eventually leads to low moods, nerve damage, decline in mental acuity and loss of memory.
-Since B12 is found almost exclusively in meats (poultry, pork, beef, veal, lamb and fish), vegans and vegetarians might be deficient.
+- The deficiency in the B12 vitamin, also called Cobalamin, eventually leads to low moods, nerve damage, the decline in mental acuity, and loss of memory.
+Since B12 is found almost exclusively in meats (poultry, pork, beef, veal, lamb, and fish), vegans and vegetarians might be deficient.